Pharmacogenomics Before Surgery: Genes and Pain Relief

 There are two main paths to pharmacogenomic testing before surgery:

 Option 1: Reuse existing DNA data.
 If you have already taken a 23andMe or AncestryDNA test, your raw data file contains the genetic positions needed for pharmacogenomic analysis.
-DecodeMyBio's Pain & Anesthesia Report extracts CYP2D6, OPRM1, COMT, and other pain-relevant genes from this data — $39, results in minutes.
+DecodeMyBio's Pain & Anesthesia analysis covers OPRM1, COMT, BDNF, and other pain-relevant genes from this data — free to start ($59 one-time), results in minutes.
 This is the fastest and most affordable option.
+It does not include CYP2D6: that gene needs a specialized structural-variant caller a consumer array cannot provide, so we do not report it rather than invent a result the data cannot support.
+If your pre-op plan hinges on codeine or tramadol, that is the case for Option 2.
 Learn more about at-home pharmacogenomic testing.

 Either approach gives you the key information.
 The advantage of reusing consumer DNA data is speed and cost — you can have results before your next appointment rather than waiting for a lab.

-Get your Pain & Anesthesia Report before your next procedure.
-Upload your existing 23andMe or AncestryDNA data to find out your CYP2D6 metabolizer phenotype, OPRM1 receptor status, and which pain medications may need adjustment — $39, results in minutes.
-View a sample report, or upload your data to get started.
+Get your Pain & Anesthesia results before your next procedure.
+Upload your existing 23andMe or AncestryDNA data to find out your OPRM1 receptor status, COMT and BDNF pain-signalling variants, and which pain medications may need adjustment — free to start ($59 one-time), results in minutes.
+CYP2D6 is not included; a genotyping array cannot support a reliable CYP2D6 result.
+View a sample →, or upload your data to get started.

 Medical Disclaimer